HitchedSyringe/Sleepy/README.md

         * In order to run the bot, `discord_auth_token` must have a valid bot token.
 You can acquire one from Discord's [developer portal](https://discord.com/developers).
         * `id` and `token` under `discord_webhook` must also have a valid webhook ID and token, respectively.
 Read Discord's [support article](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks) on webhooks for more information.
     * When finished, rename `config_template.yaml` to `config.yaml`.
-        * You may also rename this file to whatever you like, however, you must follow the special running instructions specified below.
+        * You may also rename this file to whatever you like, however, you must follow the special running instructions specified below in the next step.

 4. **Run the bot.**

     When all of the above steps are complete, run the bot using `python -m sleepy`.

     > **NOTE**
     >
-    > The above will attempt to load `config.yaml` by default.
-    > For custom named configuration files, an optional third argument can be passed to the above in order to specify a configuration file to load.
-The file name must be surrounded in quotation marks if it contains any spaces.
+    > The above command, as is, will attempt to load `config.yaml` by default.
+For custom named configuration files, an optional third argument can be passed in order to specify a configuration file to load.
     >
-    > Example: `python -m sleepy myrenamedconfig.yaml` attempts to load the configuration file named `myrenamedconfig.yaml` instead of the default `config.yaml`.
+    > The file name must be surrounded by quotation marks if it contains any spaces.
+For example, `python -m sleepy myrenamedconfig.yaml` will attempt to load the configuration file named `myrenamedconfig.yaml` instead of the default `config.yaml`.

 ## Important Notes